marcusplech/marcusplech/README.md

 ### ⚡ Hi there, I'm Marcus Plech ⚡

-👨‍💻 I'm a Front-end developer who is passionate about science, math, scalable projects and explore new technologies.
+👨‍💻 I'm a Front-end developer, React specialist who is passionate about science, math, scalable projects and explore new technologies.

 😄 Fun fact: I love playing games and trading cryptocurrencies.